awsdocs/aws-javascript-developer-guide-v2/using-lambda-function-prep.md

 **To make the necessary edits in the Node\.js code of the Lambda function**

-1. Open the `slotsassets.zip` archive that you downloaded from the [code sample archive on GitHub](https://github.com/aws-doc-sdk-examples/javascript/example_code/lambda/tutorial/slotassets.zip )\.
+1. Open the `slotassets.zip` archive that you downloaded from the [code sample archive on GitHub](https://github.com/awsdocs/aws-doc-sdk-examples/blob/master/javascript/example_code/lambda/tutorial/slotassets.zip)\.

 1. Copy `slotpull.js` to the folder that contains your credentials JSON file\.